lino-framework/book/docs/specs/noi/tickets.rst

 called a sprint.

-A typical case of a milestone is an upgrade of the software that is running on a given site.
+A typical case of a milestone is an upgrade of the software that is running on a given website.
 A milestone is not necessary an *official* release of a new version.

 >>> rt.show('meetings.Meetings')
 ... #doctest: -REPORT_UDIFF +ELLIPSIS +NORMALIZE_WHITESPACE -SKIP